 In order to negotiate with customers, you should:

 The ability to multi-task is crucial, especially if you work between several different channels.
-The demands to keep up with different customer requests, as well as attend to other responsibilities, means that multi-tasking is a key skill no operator can get by without.
+The demands to keep up with different customer requests, as well as attend to other responsibilities, means that multi-tasking is a key skill no agent can get by without.

 It’s easy to be distracted when you have to multi-task.
 But while you are working on an individual task, you need to give your all to it.
 According successful photographer and speaker Richard St. John in his Ted-Ed video, the ability to focus and concentrate is what has made such people as Bill Gates, Larry Page, and Quincy Jones so successful.
-As a customer service operator, you need to commit yourself to each set of tasks you have for the day without distraction.
+As a customer service agent, you need to commit yourself to each set of tasks you have for the day without distraction.

 Some customers don’t type in complete sentences; others have terrible cell phone reception.
 In some cases it’s hard to service customers because they are being rude or demanding.
 It can be easy to get frustrated when you start to lose control.